Audio: 1983

 CBS/Sony 07SP 765 (Japan) - rear of insert (my copy)

-CBS/Sony 07SP 765 (Japan) - promo B-side with R-0156, scan by Hans Seegers (note the printed text denoting a promo on the right above the CBS/Sony logo)
+CBS/Sony 07SP 765 (Japan) - promo A-side scan by Wil Gielen (note the printed text denoting a promo on the right above the CBS/Sony logo)

 CBS/Sony 07SP 765 (Japan) - A-side (commercial release, my copy)